MPU-Research/QDMAES-IME/README.md

 After the simulation is completed, the user is presented with a description of the configuration used during the simulation.
 The extracted information includes:
 * Block Size Allocated within the Vector Register: This metric indicates the size of the block that was allocated within each vector register during the simulation.
 Understanding the block size is crucial for analyzing how efficiently the register space was utilized and how the matrix tiles were mapped onto the hardware.
 * Computational Intensity Value for the Simulated Configuration: The computational intensity value represents the ratio of arithmetic operations to memory operations for the given configuration.
-* Number of FMMAC Instructions Dispatched: This parameter reflects the total number of Floating Point Multiply Accumulate (FMMAC) instructions that were dispatched during the simulation.
+* Number of FMMAC Instructions Dispatched: This parameter reflects the total number of Floating Point Matrix Multiply Accumulate (FMMAC) instructions that were dispatched during the simulation.
 * Number of MAC Operations Performed: The number of Multiply-Accumulate (MAC) operations performed during the simulation.

 By gathering and analyzing this information, we aim to: